 The concept of Conversational AI has been around for decades, but it wasn’t always something that was wildly talked about.
 According to data from Google Trends, interest in “conversational AI” was practically non-existent from 2005 through 2017.
 However, over the last 3 years, interest in Conversational AI has grown exponentially.

 In the US, search volume for conversational AI has never been higher.

 At a high level, conversational AI is a form of artificial intelligence that facilitates the real-time human-like conversation between a human and a computer.

 It’s important to note that conversational AI isn’t a single thing; it’s a combination of different technologies, including natural language processing (NLP), machine learning, deep learning, and contextual awareness.

-There is a lot of ambiguity surrounding the differences between conversational AI and chatbots.
+The main difference between and Conversational AI and chatbots is that conversational AI has much more artificial intelligence compared to chatbots.
+We’ll touch on the differences even more in the next section.
+With that said, there is a lot of ambiguity surrounding the differences between conversational AI and chatbots.
 The discrepancies are so few that Wikipedia has declared – at least for the moment – that a separate Conversational AI Wikipedia page is not necessary because it is so similar to the Chatbot Wikipedia page.

 Why the confusion?